Hi, I'm Bill O'Reilly. Thanks for watching us tonight. We'll have our prediction on the recall in a moment.

-Aging in dog years maybe?
+O'REILLY: Aging in dog years maybe?
 Pretty frightening.
-Well, by not being boring, the Fox News Channel (search) and The Factor have changed the face of TV news.
-Some think it's good, some think it’s bad.
+Well, by not being boring, the Fox News Channel and The Factor have changed the face of TV news.
+Some think it's good, some think is bad.

 But for the ideologues, the truth doesn't matter.
 Only propaganda does.
 However, in this case, the propaganda didn't work.
 Research shows Americans of all political stripes watch FNC.

 Now we're a force to be reckoned with.
 And here's the best example I can give you.
-Writing in The Chicago Sun Times Tuesday, Jesse Jackson calls Rush Limbaugh (search) a racist, an interesting analysis from someone who had his own controversy in that area.
+Writing in The Chicago Sun-Times today, Jesse Jackson (search) calls Rush Limbaugh (search) a racist, an interesting analysis from someone who had his own controversy in that area.
 We'll deal with it coming up.

-True, Fox News has succeeded because we're accurate, brash and interesting to watch.
+True, there's -- FOX News has succeeded because we're accurate, brash and interesting to watch.
 Happy birthday to us.
-And I'm looking forward to seeing Jesse Jackson's present.
+And I'm looking forward to seeing Jesse Jackson's [birthday] present.

 And that's The Memo.

 Time now for "The Most Ridiculous Item of the Day."

 I had to stop an interview with NPR today because the conversation got completely out of hand.
 It was supposed to be about my new book Who's Looking Out For You?
 I say supposed to be.

 On "The Radio Factor" tomorrow, I'm going to play you some of that interview -- it's also posted on billoreilly.com right now -- so you can hear what happened.